38 interesting gamification examples to unlock user engagement & loyalty

 PayPerks turned boring financial studies into game-like experiences with fun and easy-to-understand explanations.
 Their platform incentivizes real-world actions such as card usage, or online behaviors that help the user install the right habits.
 They have helped millions of consumers get through tens of millions of tutorials and given away hundreds of thousands of dollars in prizes.

-Open University Gamification Example: progress bars provide positive reinforcement (and more)
+Open University Gamification Example: checklists and progress bars create better students

-It is not just mobile apps that are taking advantage of gamification!
-In fact, Open University uses gamification to motivate students.
-For instance, the website’s ‘study planner’ features a checklist of unfinished tasks.
-What’s more, there is a progress bar that tracks the student’s total effort.
+Even universities are taking advantage of gamification!
+On the Open University’s ‘study planner’, students can find a checklist of unfinished tasks.
+As well, there is a progress bar that tracks the student’s total effort.
 For something as demanding as a full degree, these features make a huge difference!

 When a checklist displays unfinished items, this harnesses a psychological phenomenon called the “Zeigarnik effect”.
 Basically, incomplete tasks stick with us more than those we complete!
 In other words, students are motivated to return and study.
-Moreover, checklists and progress bars can provide positive reinforcement and help direct students toward their goals.
+Moreover, checklists and progress bars provide positive reinforcement and direct students to their goals.
 As a result, this reduces negative feelings like anxiety or being overwhelmed!
-In short, these gamification examples create better students!
+In short, Open University’s gamification examples create better students!

 education gamification boost study